List of Scrubs characters: Dashana Trainor

+Pippa Raymond

+Nurse Pippa Raymond, played by X Mayo, is a charge nurse at Sacred Heart introduced in season 10.
+She likes to gossip with Nurse Francois.

+Francois Dubois

+Nurse Francois Dubois, played by Michael James Scott, is a charge nurse at Sacred Heart introduced in season 10.
+He enjoys gossiping along with Nurse Pippa.

 Minor characters

 Dr. Phillip Wen

 Dr. Wen, played by Charles Chun, was an attending surgeon who mentored Turk and the Todd for their first three years at the hospital.
 He tended to be very serious and business-like, and was one of very few characters not treated comically (although a couple of attempts were made, such as when he and Turk argued over what song to play during a surgery and when he pushed Turk to help him beat Dr. Cox and J.D. at wheelchair racing).
 Dr. Wen was more dispassionate and modest than most surgeons, but he did have an egotistic, competitive side; he competed against Dr. Cox in a wheelchair race between the medical and surgical branches.
 He was one of the few characters to refer to Turk by his first name, Christopher.
 Little is known about Wen's personal life other than that he was married, and that his wife once broke her legs in a car accident.
 Although his full position at the hospital is unknown, he was chief of surgery until he passed the title to Turk.
 He was inordinately fond of the song "A Little Respect" by Erasure.

 Dr. Wen was not featured on the show after Season 6, but in Season 8, his name was seen on Dr. Cox's "Sometimes Allowed" list, and he was parodied in the annual interns' sketch show.
 J.D. commented that the Dr. Wen sketch was not working, referring to Dr. Wen's lack of comedic flair.
 When Carla became a surgical nurse, revealing things about Turk in surgery, Dr. Wen was seen laughing with the Todd under his mask.
 He made an appearance in the series finale.
 The character has the same name as a former writing partner of series writer Bill Callahan; the two previously wrote for Spin City, which was co-created by Scrubs creator Bill Lawrence.
 Callahan and Wen parted ways in 2003 while working on 8 Simple Rules, a year before Callahan joined the show's writing staff.
 In "My Catalyst", his nametag said Phillip Wen.